Gamote/nestjs-zod-config/README.md

 // In your schema
 const configSchema = z.object({
   ALLOWED_ORIGINS: commaDelimitedArray,
+  // Or require at least one item:
+  REQUIRED_ORIGINS: commaDelimitedArray.min(1),
 });

 // When parsed, this will transform "http://localhost:3000,https://example.com" into:
 // ["http://localhost:3000", "https://example.com"]
 ```

-The function trims whitespace from each item and ensures the array contains at least one element.
+The function trims whitespace from each item and filters out empty values.
+Empty strings result in empty arrays.
+If you need to ensure at least one element, you can chain `.min(1)` to the schema.
 If the input is not a string, it will throw a validation error.

 ### Use `jsonStringCoerce` to parse JSON strings into objects